Return

 Because of the shortage of priests, the vast distances, the huge parishes and an almost non-existent infrastructure, a pastoral plan was introduced by the bishop, whereby the people would have the resources necessary to be able to celebrate the faith in each village or town at least on a Sunday with a small village team responsible for the spiritual and material care of the people.

-Of the thirty-eight years I was in Peru about twenty-four of those was spent in formation which was, for me, a totally different experience.
+Of the thirty-eight years I was in Peru, about 24 of those was spent in formation which was, for me, a totally different experience.
 About fifty years ago, the then bishop, John McNabb, decided to start a formation centre, one for young men and another for young women, to give young people the opportunity to receive some kind of human, spiritual and academic formation for a year, so that when they left the centre they could then participate in the religious life of their village or town and thus contribute something to the spiritual life of the Diocese in general.

 In 1986, I was asked to work in the centre for young men where I was until 1992 and again from 1996 until 2002.
 From 1992 until 1995 I was on the staff of the diocesan seminary, about eight hours by bus from Chulucanas, to which at that time our seminarians were sent [At this seminary, Fr Hugh’s “boss” was Fr Robert Prevost, now Pope Leo XIV].
 And then from 2010 until 2016 I was teaching in our own diocesan seminary which started to function in 2010.